maxplomer/resume/README.md

 # Welcome to my portfolio/resume repo

 I have recently mastered the skills to be a professional web developer through the ultra-selective App Academy and I am ready to contribute on day one to a wide range of technologies.
+I have had the pleasure of learning from former Google employees, venture capitalists, and a whole bunch of other great entrepreneurs and coders.

 I have a mechanical engineering background and love heat transfer, but now I’m excited about transferring JSON data to your API.
 I am passionate about finding the most concise solution to your problem to help bootstrap your project and bring your MVP to market.
 I’m proficient in both front-end JavaScript and CSS as well as back-end Ruby on Rails and API architecture.
 I will strive to not only complete the task, but also clearly document and communicate the logic and path taken to the finished product.

-My most current app, www.carbonfootprint.co, uses AngularJS and Ruby on Rails to track your carbon footprint as you make a more sustainable lifestyle.
+One of my portfolio apps, www.carbonfootprint.co, uses AngularJS and Ruby on Rails to track your carbon footprint as you make a more sustainable lifestyle.
 Before that, I engineered an app using Backbone.js for a social venture, www.freefundraise.com; two entrepreneurs who wanted to use affiliate dollars to help children, oceans and forests.
+In my most current paid work, which uses the Volt Framework, I was set with the task of learning a new technology and had to solve problems like unfinished features (reset password), gem conflicts (had to manually set a dependecy as lower version).
+I was able to optimize the real-time Volt app with a complicated data/model structure.

 Please feel free to contact me if you want to take your company to the next level!